-(This is a favorite topic of Kaus's, one that he's hit again and again.)
-I don't think that Kurtz did anything wrong, and you might argue -- in fact I have argued -- that Kurtz's regular appearances in all these media outlets are themselves effective disclosures.
+(This is a favorite topic of Kaus's, one that he's hit and .)
+I don't think that Kurtz did anything wrong, and you might argue -- in fact -- that Kurtz's regular appearances in all these media outlets are themselves effective disclosures.
 But it does suggest that Kurtz might be a bit more understanding of other people's conflicts.
-As Kaus also wrote:
+As Kaus also :

 And Kurtz is, of course, no worse than the rest of the press here (and we'll leave for another day the many journalists who take big speaking fees from organizations that are in the news).
 The fact is that people like to point to appearances of impropriety and conflicts of interest because it's a way of taking a shot without taking a stand.

 The press -- which often has an agenda but doesn't like to make it plain -- loves this sort of attack.
 (You could write a book on that.
-In fact, I have.)
+In fact, I .)

 People ought to be straight about where they're coming from, and that means disclosing conflicts of interest.
 But people who make charges of impropriety need to be straight about their motivations, too.
 And to remember that conflicts-of-interest work both ways.